DIET HIGH IN PROTEIN GOOD FOR HEALTH?

 There does exist, however, research in rodents that indicates that long-term high-protein diets are harmful.
 And cause increase inflammation as well as an imbalance of pH within the system causing long term negative effects.
 Also, research from the International Scholarly Research Notices on Nutrition indicates that long-term protein consumption above the recommended daily amount could cause “disorders of bone and calcium homeostasis, disorders of renal function, increased cancer risk, disorders of liver function, and precipitated progression of coronary artery disease”.

-To address the second question, is consuming low amounts of other macronutrients safe, let’s remember that we can only ever consume one-hundred percent of our daily fit food.
+To address the second question, is consuming low amounts of other macronutrients safe, let’s remember that we can only ever consume one-hundred percent of our daily fit food or balanced diet.

 Meaning that if protein consumption goes up, above thirty-five percent, then consumption of another macronutrient must go down.
 As much of the research on this topic suggests, there has risks associated with a decrease in carbohydrates, specifically.